Job Training and Economic Development (JTED)

 The Job Training Economic Development Grant Program (JTED) was created in 1998 with the following program goals:

-2. Foster local economic development by linking the needs of the disadvantaged individual including welfare recipients with the work force needs of local industry.
+2. Foster local economic development by linking the needs of disadvantaged individuals, including welfare recipients, with the workforce needs of local industry.

-Community-based providers (CBO) are to work in partnership with local businesses to provide training to those persons enrolled in the program to meet the skill need of local industry.
-Community-based providers act as a connection between local employers in need of a better trained workforce and their low wage/low skill workers.
-Partnerships between community-based providers and local employers are established that provide a mechanism for information exchange and training programs.
+Community-based providers (CBO) are to work in partnership with local businesses to provide training to those enrolled in the program to meet the skill needs of local industry.
+Community-based providers connect local employers in need of a better-trained workforce and their low-wage/low-skill workers.
+Partnerships between community-based providers and local employers are established to provide a mechanism for information exchange and training programs.

-Community-based providers establish partnerships with economic development organizations to identify local industries having difficulty recruiting skilled entry level workers.
-The goal of the program is to develop training programs that link the work force needs of local industries with the job training and placements needs of disadvantaged persons in the community.
+Community-based providers establish partnerships with economic development organizations to identify local industries having difficulty recruiting skilled entry-level workers.
+The program aims to develop training programs that link the workforce needs of local industries with the job training and placement needs of disadvantaged persons in the community.
 Partnerships are formed with local employers to design and deliver training programs for disadvantaged persons.
 Successful completers of the training are placed into employment with participating employers.

 With these goals established, the Department of Commerce and Economic Opportunity (Commerce) will award grants in two categories: